mihaimaruseac/mithlond/posts/1/gdpr.md

 missing.

-Second, and the relevant part here, I will use Google Analytics to track views.
-That means that Google might track you via this script, but please refer to them for the way they use the data.
+Second, and the relevant part here, I will use Google Analytics to track views -- I'm deferring to them for the GDPR stuff related to how Google uses GA to track the users.
 From my point of view, the statistics that I get from GA are only to see which articles are read most and which articles need a rehash if they are viewed frequently years after they've been posted.

 Since this blog is self-hosted on a virtualised environment, I also have access to the web server's access log.
 I'm using the data from there for two
 things: (auto-)blocking of script kiddies via `fail2ban` and, optionally, more details about access patterns (i.e., I could see if a potential redirect I might make in the future when the URL scheme changes is no longer needed).

+No other sites will get access to your viewing patterns.
+This means that I won't include tracking pixels, adds or share buttons to social media through which you can be tracked.

 If I ever post statistics gathered from GA or web server's logs they would be aggregated per article, per country or per first 2 IP blocks (e.g.